Differentially Private Active Learning: Balancing Effective Data Selection and Privacy: Differentially Private Active Learning

 Another prominent approach for AL involves \emph{training additional models} alongside the target model.
 For instance, query-by-committee (QBC)\cite{Seung1992} trains multiple models on the same dataset and the disagreement between models is used as a measure of uncertainty.
 Another approach, GCNAL \cite{Caramalau2021}, trains an additional graph convolutional network to measure the relation between labeled and unlabeled instances.
 Unfortunately, these methods are not applicable in the context of DP-AL, as the training of additional models would also need to be privatized.
 This necessitates splitting the privacy budget across multiple trainings, which can significantly compromise the accuracy of each individual model.

-Overall, we find that several selection methods used in non-private AL interact poorly with differential privacy, making more advanced acquisition methods like diversity sampling and training multiple models that do not allow for parallel composition non-viable.
-We find that uncertainty sampling, which allows for parallel privatization of the selection queries, is the most suitable approach for DP-AL. From here on, we focus our investigation on privatizing uncertainty-based acquisition functions.
+Overall, we find that several selection methods used in non-private AL interact poorly with DP, making more advanced acquisition methods like diversity sampling and training multiple models that do not allow for parallel composition non-viable.
+We find uncertainty sampling, which allows for parallel privatization of the selection queries, to be the most suitable approach for DP-AL. From here on, we focus our investigation on privatizing uncertainty-based acquisition functions.